 What is Cream Cheese Used For?

 Cream cheese is one of America's most widely-consumed cheeses because of it's wide variety of uses.
 Its soft creamy texture gives richness too, frosting, bagel-toppers, and makes wonderfully light and flaky pastry crusts.
 Cream cheese is the signature frosting for red velvet cakes.
 It can also be used in simple no bake cheesecake recipes that are especially popular with those who need desserts that are low in sugar.
-Along with these more well-known uses, cream cheese is a main ingredient in many savory dishes as you will see in the cream cheese recipe collection.
+Along with these more well-known uses, cream cheese is the main ingredient in many savory dishes as you will see in the cream cheese recipe collection.